tjaard123/play-functional/docs/monads.md

 # Monads

-## Monads, is a pattern
+> Monads, is a pattern.

 - A coding pattern, an opinionated way to deal with a common scenario.
 - Like dependency injection is a pattern to make your dependencies explicit.
-- The pattern has been adopted and built into some languages, just like dependency injection.
+- The Monad pattern has been adopted and built into some languages, just like dependency injection.

 ## Behind every pattern, is an opinion

-The pattern builds on an opinion on how good code should be written.
+> The pattern supports an opinion for writing good code.

 Dependency injection's opinion is that an object shouldn't have a dependency built in, it should be injected by the creator.